 When SOPs are working as they should, a manager doesn’t need to give them a second thought.
-They are a proven way to bring consistency to every aspect of your organization — whether in terms of product quality, employee behavior, or other areas.
-Such consistency can ensure routine execution across the enterprise, helping to strengthen the brand year in and year out.
+They are a proven way to bring consistency to every aspect of your organization — product quality, employee behavior, or other areas.
+Such consistency can ensure routine execution across the enterprise, helping to strengthen the brand, year in and year out.

-Over the past few months, many organizations have had to implement additional shifts, re-engineer processes to allow for social distancing among workers, and even accommodate employees working from home.
+In 2020, many organizations had to implement additional shifts, re-engineer processes to allow for social distancing among workers, and even accommodate employees working from home.
 At least for the short term, managers and line workers alike may be wrestling with unfamiliar functions, tasks, or equipment — and are often struggling to stay focused and productive.
 In the midst of all this disruption, new or updated SOPs are needed to ensure daily consistency and long-term competitiveness.

 This kind of consistency has a strategic impact in any market, but especially in times like we’re going through now.
 For example, because volume is down in many industries, “getting it right” at every opportunity is more critical to retaining customers.
 Likewise, for those companies that are pivoting to develop new products, consistency in execution can help them get to market faster and more efficiently.
 In each of these scenarios, using SOPs to standardize execution can make all the difference.